0xhebi/picoCTF-Writeups-2018/13.Secure Logon/Writeup.md

         return unpad(cipher.decrypt(enc[16:])).decode('utf8')
 ```
 <br>
-So let's proceed with an attack and some basic explanations.
+So let's proceed with an attack and some basic explanation. <br>